The dog subscription box market has exploded. In 2012, I learned about the first one. Less than a year later, there were 7 boxes on the market.

 That comparison post was written two years ago and is woefully outdated now.
 In the last two years I have seen many boxes come and go.
 In fact, only two of the original boxes compared still exist.

-In order to fairly compare boxes, I have sought to try them all.
+In order to fairly compare boxes, I sought to try them all (although there are so many now, that has proven impossible).
 I have even received some for several months at a time.

 To tell you the truth, after months of receiving the boxes, they all started to have the same stuff in them.
 Literally.
 There were one or two brands that seemed to have made the subscription box rounds because they showed up in almost all of the boxes at one time or another.
 There were months we were happy with most of the items in a box and there were months when we donated everything we got.